nick-durcholz-vectorsolutions/FlatJsonConsoleFormatter/README.md

     }

 It does this by merging the state and scope keys into a dictionary and writing them as top-level properties.
-When there is a conflict between the names of keys from different sources, a number is appended to one of them to differentiate.
+When there is a conflict between the names of keys from different sources, the default strategy is "last one wins", but you can set an option in startup to keep all scope items and differentiate them by appending a number to the key.